blue-marble/gridpath/doc/source/database.rst

 table must be populated before data for the respective :code:`temporal_scenario_id` can be imported into the input tables.

-The :code:`inputs_temporal_timepoints`: for a given temporal scenario, the timepoints along with their horizon and period as well as the “resolution” of each timepoint (is it an hour, a 4-hour chunk, 15-minute chunk, etc.)
+The :code:`inputs_temporal`: for a given temporal scenario, the timepoints along with their horizon and period as well as the “resolution” of each timepoint (is it an hour, a 4-hour chunk, 15-minute chunk, etc.)